 Directed by Oscar and Emmy winning filmmaker Kirk Simon who will attend the Festival in Auckland together with his short film Where Has All the Play Gone?

-*Director Kirk Simon will attend the Festival in Auckland.
+*Director Kirk Simon will attend the Auckland Festival.
 A Q&A will follow the screenings.

 - duPont Columbia